anastuart/thesis/source/12_discussion.md

 # Discussion {#sec:discussion}

+### Summary

-The study aimed to explore the relationship between self-reported sleepiness scores, as measured by the KSS, and neural markers of drowsiness measured in the KDT across a sample of people with insomnia, non-restorative sleep, and healthy controls.
+This study aimed to examine the differences in brain activity during resting wake upon awakening between a small group of age and sex matched individuals with non-restorative sleep, insomnia disorder, and healthy controls.

-### KSS score variance

-The study found that KSS scores varied across groups.

-### AAC

-This is how AAC scores correlated amongst 3 groups

-### Slowing Ratio

-Here I will talk about slowing ratio

-### Topographic electrode cluster differences between ID/NRS

-Topographic power spectral analysis found these cluster differences which mean this
+It did not find any significant differences in self-assessed state sleepiness scores as measured by the KSS between groups or EEG markers of drowsiness calculated through SR or AAC, however there was a significant difference in normalised theta activity between the ID and NRS groups when adding self-assessed sleepiness as a covariate.
+ KSS scores were additionally not correlated with any significant clusters of electrodes for SR or AAC after adjustment for multiple comparisons across any groups.

 ## Strengths